 that I call 'Managing Energy: Rethinking The Fundamentals'.

 You can find the latest distillation of this thinking in my new book, Electricity Vs Fire: The Fight For Our Future,

-'We Need To Save Ourselves From Fire'.
-On 11 November, at the Seoul International Energy Conference in South Korea, as chair of Mayor Park's
+In November, at the Seoul International Energy Conference in South Korea, as chair of Mayor Park's

 Seoul International Energy Advisory Council, I gave a keynote address entitled 'Rethinking Energy:

 Implementing The Global Future Locally Today'.
 I also gave a lecture at Korea University on

 'Electricity Vs Fire'.
 The February-March 2016 issue of the Chatham